Teaching online guidebook

 Help students prepare for the quiz

-- remind them about the scope of content for a quiz and what to expect (types of questions etc) – refer them to the Topic guide/information
+- Remind them about the scope of the quiz and what to expect (types of questions etc).

-- keep the quiz in their minds by referring to it in the lead-up time, in terms of learning content, important focus points etc
+- Keep the quiz in their minds by referring to it in the lead-up time, re important focus points etc.

 When the quiz opens